AdobeDocs/campaign-standard.en/help/rn/using/e-release-notes.md

 * Improved processing of reporting data to avoid over loading the system.
 (CAMP-47578)
 * After sending your In-App messages, you can now choose to deactivate your delivery.
 This allows you to delete your delivery without losing any reporting data.
 (CAMP-48469)
 * To prevent any issue, users can no longer use the same name for a custom table column as the one used for the automatic Primary Key in the database, `"<dataType><resourceName>Id"`.
 (CAMP-49358)
+* You can now monitor your delivery and track job logs with the new **Job history** drop-down from your messages' dashboard.
+(CAMP-49840)

 **Patches**